top of page

 DSP Management and Filter Topology

 With great power comes great CPU consumption.
-Zebra 3 introduces several new filter models, but one must be strategic with their application.
+Zebra 3 introduces several new filter models, but you’ll need to be strategic with their application.

-• Vanilla / Linear / S-Type: These are highly optimised and suitable for high-polyphony pads and chords.
+• Vanilla / Linear / S-Type: These are highly optimized and suitable for high-polyphony pads and chords.

 • Yellow / Impossible Sea / All-Pass: These character filters are DSP-hungry.
-They are best reserved for monophonic leads or basses where the tonal character is paramount.
+They’re best reserved for monophonic leads or basses where tonal character is paramount.

 The new AllPass filter is particularly noteworthy for bass design.
-It provides a filthy, growling character that sits perfectly in a tech-trance or progressive mix.
-Furthermore, the architecture now allows for dual filter routing with Filter FM, enabling the user to modulate one filter with the output of another for aggressive, biting textures.
+It provides a filthy, growling character that fits perfectly in a tech-trance or progressive mix.
+Plus, the architecture now allows for dual filter routing with Filter FM.
+This enables you to modulate one filter with the output of another for aggressive, biting textures.

 Advanced Modulation: Pitch Chasing and Scanning